EU Chief concerned About Hungary Virus Emergency Law - UrduPoint

 Von der Leyen up to now had been similarly circumspect, avoiding singling Hungary out by name.
 On Tuesday, she emphasised that coronavirus emergency measures in EU countries must be limited, proportionate and cannot last indefinitely.

-- EU threatens 'action' - As part of her response to questions on Thursday specifically on Hungary, von der Leyen said where measures do not meet those criteria "we will take action as necessary as we have already done in the past".
+- EU threatens 'action' - As part of her response to questions on Thursday specifically on Hungary, von der Leyen said that where EU countries' measures do no meet those criteria "we will take action as necessary as we have already done in the past".

 Her Commission, she added, was "mapping the whole situation" and weighing them against those standards.